-He goes on-" IT IS SO LAID DOWN BY Vasishta WHOSE OPINION IS SUPPORTED BY MANY OTHER TEXTS in Mr. Colebrooke's book-and JA-GANNATHA, IN REVIEWING THEM ALL observes that 'in requiring a joint relinquishment on the part of both parents, the texts of suges are liable to no reproach,' though the reason of the observation applies rather to the neves ity of the mother's consent CO-OPERATING with the father's, in order to validate the gift.
+He goes on-"It is so laid down by Vasishta whose opinion is supported by many other texts in Mr. Colebrooke's book-and JA-GANNATHA, in reviewing them all observes that 'in requiring a joint relinquishment on the part of both parents, the texts of sages are liable to no reproach,' though the reason of the observation applies rather to the neves ity of the mother's consent co-operating with the father's, in order to validate the gift.
 The reason (he adds) is 'that it is not admitted that one shall be father to a son given, and the wife of another, his mother."

-This reason of Jagannatha, as it applies to the theory of adoption, is intelligible and satisfactory-but the Recorder's reason I cannot so well comprehend.
-It must be recollected that he was establishing the adop tion of a boy, who had been given without the consent of his father-and he tells us that the "reason of the observation he speaks of, applies to the necessity of the mother's consent co-OPERATING with the father's in order to validate the gift."
-This cannot possibly have any meaning, if it does not admit that the father's consent is necessary to the gift of his son in adoption -and yet in the case then before the Recorder, he validated the gift, admitting that the father's consent neither had been, nor could have been, obtained.
+This reason of Jagannatha, as it applies to the theory of adoption, is comprehend.
+It must be recollected that he was establishing the adoption of a boy, who had been given without the consent of his father-and he tells us that the "reason of the observation he speaks of, applies to the necessity of the mother's consent co-operating with the father's in order to validate the gift."
+This cannot possibly have any meaning, if it does not admit that the father's consent is necessary to the gift of his son in adoption-and yet in the case then before the Recorder, he validated the gift, admitting that the father's consent neither had been, nor could have been, obtained.